 It isn’t that our impulses or emotions need to be stopped or even changed, it’s that we have to express them in a way that considers other people’s feelings, in a way that considers the social cost.

 Emotions are not behavior.
-Emotions are under the behavior.
+Emotions are under the behavior, the root of behavior.

 When our kids impulsively act on their emotions, we instantly hone in on what they are doing wrong.
 We equate the behavior to the emotion.
 This can give our kids the message that how they feel is wrong, making them feel worse and more likely to either internalize or lash out.
 Over time, this becomes a vicious cycle.